House leaders toil to advance Ukraine and Israel aid. But threats to oust speaker grow

 “Time is not on our side,” he told the panel.

-The top Democrat on the Foreign Affairs Committee, Rep. Greg Meeks of New York, followed through on McCaul’s urgency: “The camera of history is rolling.”
+The top Democrat on the Foreign Affairs Committee, Rep. Greg Meeks of New York, shared McCaul’s urgency: “The camera of history is rolling.”

 Johnson is trying to advance a complex plan to hold individual votes this weekend on the funds for Ukraine, Israel and allies in the Asia-Pacific, then stitch the package back together.